 More information on Saylor courses and other online courses for college credits can be found in our article titled Review of Free College Courses Online – And Others That Are Nearly Free!.

 There are also AP exams and some SAT subject exams which are frequently awarded college credits by some colleges.
 More information on AP exams and the AP tutorial can be found in 1) AP (Advanced Placement) exams and 2) AP Courses Go Virtual and 3) In what ways can one opt to study abroad after class 12?.

-As you can see from this post, for students with a 3 year college degree, they can complete additional courses or exams either in their country or via US online courses to substantiate their 4 years of undergraduate college education.
+As you can see from this post, students with a 3 year college degree can complete additional courses or exams either in their country or via US online courses to substantiate their 4 years of undergraduate college education.
 This will prove helpful for both higher studies in the US and for US employment opportunities.

 MOOC courses have been widely popular since around 2010 and more students are signing up to them with each passing day.
 Since a lot of the MOOC material is targeted towards college students and...